cryptobotsio/pump.fun-bundle/README.md

-# 🚀 Pump.fun Bots by Crypto-bots.io
+# 🚀 Pump.fun Bundle Bot by Crypto-bots.io

 Welcome to **Crypto-bots.io**, your destination for powerful cryptocurrency automation tools.
 We offer two cutting-edge products designed to simplify and optimize crypto trading: